stevenvergenz/html-palette/README.md

 In addition to the raw color values listed above, the callback argument provides two other properties:

 * `css` - A string representing the given color using the CSS `rgba` function.
 E.g. `"rgba(200, 100, 50, 1.0)"`.
-This is provided because the `hex` format doesn't include the alpha channel.
+This is provided because the `hex` format doesn't support the alpha channel.
 * `background` - A CSS string representing the given color composed over a grey and white checked background for alpha visualization.
 Useful for color preview purposes.

+### colorSelectCallback

+*Type*: `function(color)`

+*Default*: `null`

+A function called when the selected color is no longer changing, either because it was an instantaneous (i.e. programmatic) change, or because the user has stopped interacting with the picker.
+This function's argument is identical to that of `colorCallback`.

+In the included Angular.js binding, this option is available as the attribute 'on-color-select', whose value expression is evaluated in the previously mentioned circumstances.

 ### disabled